tvrzna/emptty/README.md

 `CMD_REBOOT`
 Command to be used to perform reboot.
 Default value is "reboot".

+`CMD_SUSPEND`
+Command to be used to perform suspend.
+Default value is blank, but it tries to use "systemctl suspend", "loginctl suspend" or "zzz".

 #### Commands
 If commands are allowed and default user is not defined, there could be used commands in login input.
 All of these commands need to start with colon `:`.
 Escape characters are ignored to prevent issues with muscle memory from VI.
  - `:help`, `:?` prints available commands
  - `:poweroff`, `:shutdown` processess poweroff command
  - `:reboot` processes reboot command
+ - `:suspend`, `:zzz` processes suspend command

 #### Dynamic MOTD
 If `DYNAMIC_MOTD` is set to `true`, this file exists and is executable for its owner, the result is printed as your own MOTD.
 Be very careful with this script!